HaiderSahib/TacoLaco/README.md

 # TacoLaco order web service

-The service receive a JSON array with the order list and return the order total The service accept a request as JSON array with the below format and return the order total as double.
+The service accept a request as JSON array with the below format and return the order total as double.
 If the quantity of the order is >=4, a discount of 20% will applied to the total price.

 ```